moira-alert/doc/source/user_guide/efficient.rst

 ^^^^^^^^^

 This is an error inside Moira.
 Unless you have bad syntax in your :doc:`/user_guide/advanced` trigger, this has nothing to do with your metric state.
-You should try to fix or reinstall Moira, or contact Moira developers (see :doc:`/contacts`).
+You should try to fix or update Moira, or contact Moira developers (see :doc:`/contacts`).

 Dealing With False Positives